 Top New York plastic surgeon Dr. Darrick Antell is board certified in plastic surgery, emphasizing aesthetic / cosmetic surgery.
 One of the cosmetic surgery procedures he performs is the Post-Bariatric Body lift (plastic surgery after major weight loss.)

 Post-Bariatric Body Lift, after major weight loss is a major surgical procedure to remove excess skin and fat from arms, abdomen, legs, buttocks, face, breasts or other areas with loose sagging skin.
 The procedure can dramatically reduce the appearance of loose hanging skin.
-Bear in mind, it does produce permanent scars, which, depending on the extent of the original problem and the surgery required to correct it can be substantial.
+Bear in mind, it may cause scarring, which, depending on the extent of the original problem and the surgery required to correct it can be substantial.

 If you are considering a Post-Bariatric Body Lift, this will give you a basic understanding of the procedure, when it can help, how it’s performed, and what results you can expect.
 It can’t answer all of your questions becuase a lot depends on the individual patient and the surgeon.
 Please ask Dr. Antell about anything you don’t understand.

 The best candidates for a Post-Bariatric Body Lift are men or women who are in relatively good shape but are bothered by loose skin after major weight loss.
 The surgery is particularly helpful to men and women who have stretched their skin beyond the point where they can return to normal.
 Loss of skin elasticity in older patients, which frequently occurs with obesity or extensive weight loss, can also be improved.